danneu/koa-skeleton/README.md

 ## Changelog

+- `3.0.0` 25 Apr 2017
+  - Removed Babel since the features we want are now supported by Node 7.x.
 - `2.0.0` 29 Oct 2015
   - Refactored from Koa 1.x to Koa 2.x.
 - `0.1.0` 29 Oct 2016